 It is also likely to speed up the process of construction as the traditional method of approaching a number of government offices will now be eliminated.”

 As per the new policy, the applications for approvals will be sent online and developers can expect it within a time frame of 60 days.
 If the approval fails to come on time, the developer can file an affidavit and begin with the construction process.
-Jagmohan Garg Delhi emphasized that this move will prove favorable for the end-users as it is likely to make homes cheaper.
+Jagmohan Garg, Delhi based businessman says emphasized that this move will prove favorable for the end-users as it is likely to make homes cheaper.
 This along with the Real Estate (Regulation and Development) Act (RERA) will be effective in enhancing the developer’s delivery capabilities and alleviating the chances of time lag in meeting consumer commitments.

 In the words of Amit Wadhwani, Director, Sai Estate Consultants, “This impacts the consumers who have booked their properties at the initial stage and have to wait for the possession for longer than assumed.
 This even impacts the credibility of the developers.
 Today, buyers are willing to pay a premium, in return for peace of mind that all approvals are in place and they are ready to invest in properties from reputed builders who are known for their quality of construction.”